Introduction

 Summary of the incident

 The tj-actions/changed-files GitHub Action, which is currently used in over 23,000 repositories, has been compromised.
 In this attack, the attackers modified the action’s code and retroactively updated multiple version tags to reference the malicious commit.
 The compromised Action prints CI/CD secrets in GitHub Actions build logs.
 If the workflow logs are publicly accessible (such as in public repositories), anyone could potentially read these logs and obtain exposed secrets.
+There is no evidence that the leaked secrets were exfiltrated to any remote network destination.
+Here is the sequence of events that led to this supply chain attack.

 Our Harden-Runner solution flagged this issue when an unexpected endpoint appeared in the workflow’s network traffic.
 This anomaly was caught by Harden-Runner’s behavior-monitoring capability.